alloystorm/dvvr/pages/transparency.md

 ![Z Sorting Off](/pages/zsorting_off.png)

-Luckily problems like this can be solved by changing the material type of the horns.
+Luckily problems like this can be solved by changing the material type of the items being covered.
 You can go to the material settings, find the material that renders the horns, and change it to opaque type.
+This will allow it to be renderred before transparent materials and the z depth test can prevents incorrect ordering from happening.

 ![Set Opaque Type](/pages/type_opaque.png)